Myths about Separation & Divorce in Ontario

 2. I have emails to prove the affair really happened!

-In “a court world,” allegations must be proved with “evidence.”
+In “a court world,” allegations must be provem with “evidence.”
 An email may be admissible in some situations, but not every situation.
 It depends how the evidence was obtained.
-If it was taken without someone’s permission, to discourage that type of behaviour, a court may rule that it is not admissible.
+If it was taken without someone’s permission (you hacked into your spouse's email, or printed a copy of an email when your spouse was away, thereby violating their privacy), to discourage that type of behaviour, a court may rule that it is not admissible.

 3. We are not married.
 Do common-law couples share property the same way as marries spouses?